 Between the years of 1845 and 1852 famines struck Ireland along with disease that would leave 1,00,000 Irish people dead and just as many leaving the country.

-In late 1845 a fungal disease was found in potatoes and because potatoes was the main source of food in Ireland the fungal would prove to a major problem for the natives.
+In late 1845 a fungal disease was found in potatoes and because potatoes were the main source of food in Ireland the fungal would prove to a major problem for the natives.
 The fist fungal attack didn’t have a serious effect on the island but the year following total potatoes crops was wiped out.
 Another fungal attack occurred in 1848 and in 1849 making the already existing problem worse.

 The decline of Ireland’s population

 During the period of 1845 -51 the Irish population declined with many dying from hunger or disease and others escaping by fleeing Ireland to places such as Britain, Canada and the U.S – known as the great Diaspora of Ireland.
 Ever since the famine, the Irish population has never climbed to be as high as it was before the famine.
 In 1841 there were approx 8 million people and today there are only approx 4.2 million.

-Potatoes were not the only crop growing in Ireland as the land was very rich for agriculture.
-Most other crops grown were exported to Britain, even through the famines that occurred.
+Potatoes were not the only crop grown in Ireland as the land was very rich for agriculture.
+Most other crops grown were exported to Britain, even though the famines that occurred.

 Not all people in Ireland suffered directly from the famine.
 The more serious impacts of famine were seen in the more remote parts of the country where families relied on the potatoes crop in order to survive.